 This image that you see right here – the cover one – this is a picture I’ve taken last week with a triathlon athlete for her blog.
 Did I get money for that?
 No. Am I happy with that?
 Yes.
 Will I do it again in the future?
 You bet!
-You ask: “But Michèle, how can it be good when you don’t get paid?”
+Here’s my experience on free photoshoots: Why do I do them?

 I realized it last week, as I came back from a free shoot, my first one in a long time.
 It just felt good and right.
 I felt inspired and excited.
 I knew I just reconnected with my true self in the field with a camera in my hands.
 This personal project has allowed me to just be the photographer I love to be without any boundaries.
 I’d probably still be close to a nervous breakdown and spend my time binging ice cream if it wasn’t for that photoshoot.
 (Although I’ll probably have ice cream regardless…)

 If I want to show my work to my clients, I need great images and a variety of them.
 The only way for me to achieve that, until I become a veteran photographer and get hundreds of paid contracts to show off, is to take pictures on my own!
 Seriously.
 Even after I have had lots of contracts, I’ll still do personal work.

 Nothing’s been better for me than meeting a bunch of new people in a fun way than volunteering.
 When you volunteer you do what you love (I was taking pictures to cover the event), you meet people with the same interests as you (because you choose a cause close to your heart) and you are not in a typical 5-to-7-all-dressed-up arranged meeting.

 Sometimes you meet people and it just clicks.
 I’ve made great friends during the past two years because I went out and met them at photoshoots.